Dive Into Our Knowledge Center

 So What is Damage in a Fur Pelt?

 What questions to ask the seller depends on how you want to use the pelt.
-If it's for a wall hanger you may get by with some small holes in the leather, but good quality hair is essential.
-If it's for a hat or gloves you may ask the seller to send you some pictures of the damage.
-Of course you want good hair, and depending where the leather is damaged you might be ok.
-Damage in the belly area on a raccoon isn't usually a problem for garments.
+If it's for a wall hanger, you may get by with some small holes in the leather, but good quality hair is essential.
+If it's for a hat or gloves, you may ask the seller to send you some pictures of the damage.
+Of course, you want good hair, and depending on where the leather is damaged you might be ok.
+Damage in the belly area of a raccoon isn't usually a problem for garments.
 However, other species of fur bearers like mink, fox, otter, coyote, beaver, etc. could create unusable fur and that would be a waste.

 Bottom line on damage is this.
 If there are no pictures that describe the damage, ask the seller for some, and make sure to look for tanning damage.
 Quality pelts are not cheap and as a buyer you deserve full disclosure on what you are purchasing.